datagrok-ai/mol-track/README.md

 [Manual setup](#manual-setup) can be time-consuming and error-prone, requiring multiple steps such as building Docker images, running containers, configuring virtual environments, and starting the server.
 These scripts handle all of that automatically, so you can get your environment ready with a single command.

+Both scripts accept an optional `--run_server` flag (if specified, the Uvicorn server is started).

 > **Note:** Docker must be installed and running on your machine before running these scripts.

 ### On Windows